Chapter 7:

 Then the broadcast started again.

 “The time you have spent in this facility was not wasted.
 Over the last several years, each subject has undergone training—both physical and cognitive.
-The purpose was to prepare you for the final phase.”
+Yes!
+Everything for this day!”

 “Today marks the beginning of your final exam.”